-For most tours, groups should allow 45 minutes to 1 hour (grades K – 2) and 1 ½ hours (grades 3+).
+For most tours, groups should allow 45 minutes to 1 hour (grades K – 2) and a minimum of 2 hours (grades 3+).
 Please note that for all groups, parents/chaperones will be asked to assist students with scavenger hunts through the Museum.
 Some programs may vary, based on the weather, but alternative programs will be made available in cases of inclement weather.

 For larger groups (over 60) a maximum of 6 parents/chaperones will be asked to assist students with scavenger hunts through the Museum.
 It is best if parent helpers can arrive 40 minutes early for a short orientation, helping provide the best possible program for the students.

 For grades 4 through 12, and groups larger than 20, the students will begin with an orientation to Ohio Valley prehistory.
 After the orientation, the group will be divided into two separate groups; half of the students will explore the Museum while the other half participates in a series of hands-on activities, including spear throwing, double ball and a classroom program.
 The groups will then switch, allowing each student to benefit from the full experience.

 Home School Groups

 Due to the vast age differences with home school groups, every attempt will be made to accommodate their need.
 However it is at times difficult to do one program for such a wide age range.
 Because we ask for a minimum of 20 people for a program please contact other home school groups to combine home schools to meet the minimum numbers.

 Tours, Workshops and Programs

 Students will explore different cultural groups of American Indians in Ohio, with emphasis on how European settlements impacted these Indians.
 The program includes an introduction to prehistoric and historic American Indians, hands on activities, and a scavenger hunt.
 Also included is a look at Fort Ancient and how the 2,000-year-old site has been preserved.